Ahmed15497/facebook-scraper/README.md

 # facebook-scraper v1.0

-Facebook scraper is a project where you can get the public Groups IDs named after a certain topic (eg. physics) in addition to get all the members' IDs given a group's ID.
+Facebook scraper is a automated data collection from facebook tool which you can get the public Groups IDs named after a certain topic (eg. physics) in addition to get all the members' IDs given a group's ID.

+This tool could help the companies to find their targeted future clients easily to contact them later for advertising.

-Firefox must be installed on your windows machine to be able to execute that code.
+Note: Firefox must be installed on your windows machine to be able to execute that code.

 dependencies:

         python 3.x
         time
         re
         urllib
         selenium
         os
         json
         pathlib

-To initialize the Firefox driver found in [./driver-firefox/geckodriver](link):
+To initialize the Firefox driver found in [./driver-firefox/geckodriver](https://github.com/Ahmed15497/facebook-scraper/blob/main/driver-firefox/geckodriver.exe):

         from config_vars import ConfigurationDriver
         from functions_facebook_login import init_driver